-"Dor Hahemshekh" (DHH) means "The Next Generation", and that is how we view our post B'nai Mitzvah middle and high school students at Bet Am Shalom - as torch bearers who will carry Jewish tradition into the future.
+"Dor Hahemshekh" (DHH) means "The Next Generation," and that is how we view our post B'nai Mitzvah middle and high school students at Bet Am Shalom - as torch bearers who will carry Jewish tradition into the future.
 We offer serious learning for our young adults who are ready to grapple with complex philosophical, theological and moral issues.

 Traditional texts and subjects are taught in an environment that encourages free expression, respect for varying traditions, and thoughtful discourse.

-5773 School Calendar 2012-2013 with links for more information about events.
+Calendar with links for more information about events.

-Click here for 2013-2014 school registration
+Click here for school registration